TheOdinProject/curriculum/javascript/react_js/react_testing_part_two.md

 #### Note

 While the test suite above uses `data-test-id` to identify mocked child components, it must be remembered that the React Testing Library instead uses `data-testid` by default.
-This spelling was overridden for development convenience in a configuration file used to set up the test environment but this is not necessary.

 </div>